aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/compatibilityoptions/_index.md

 title: Document.CompatibilityOptions
 linktitle: CompatibilityOptions
 second_title: Aspose.Words for .NET API Reference
-description: Document property.
+description: Document CompatibilityOptions property.
 Provides access to document compatibility options that is the user preferences entered on the Compatibility tab of the Options dialog in Word in C#.
 type: docs
 weight: 50
 url: /net/aspose.words/document/compatibilityoptions/